luancvieira/Southwestern-South-Atlantic-weather-dataset/README.md

 - **Wind retrievals** from Sentinel-1A/B SAR processed with the CMOD5 geophysical model (500 m & 1 km resolution)
 - **In situ** Itajaí meteo-oceanographic buoy observations

+It’s a comprehensive, high-frequency, multi-resolution weather archive for the undersampled Southwestern South Atlantic.
+The region has significant renewable-energy potential.
+Wind retrievals have been validated across the models and against in situ measurements from the Itajaí buoy.

 The full dataset spans **February 2017** to **November 2018**.

 ---